SHROPSHIRE & HEREFORDSHIRE UNION OF GOLF CLUBS

 The AGM of the Executive Committee shall be held in January of each year, or as near as possible thereafter.
-In addition, there shall be three Executive meetings normally held in March, July and November and further meetings as may be necessary.
+In addition, there shall be two Executive meetings normally held in May and September and further meetings as may be necessary.

 (a) Selection Committee which shall include: Team Manager (chairman), Captain, Vice-Captain, Second Team Captain, Chairman of Junior Golf.

 (b) Competition Committee which shall include: Competitions’ Chairman, Secretary, Treasurer, Chairman of Junior Golf, Handicap Advisor and the Team Manager.

 (c) Finance Committee which shall include: Treasurer (chairman), Secretary, Competitions’ Chairman.